Fremantle Stuff > People > William Silas Pearse 1838-1908

 William Silas Pearse (1838-1908) was the eldest son of the first William Silas Pearse (1808-1866) and Susannah Hallett Glyde (1818-1897).
 The patriarch is usually known simply as William Pearse.
 His son with the same name is usually referred to as Silas, to distinguish between the two.

 Silas married Johanna, who is called Hannah on her tombstone, which is in Fremantle Cemetery.
-They had one child, a daughter called Amelia, also known as Minnie, who married George Yorke Hubble in 1890 in Johnston Memorial Congregational Church, and then died one year after her mother, in 1892.
+They had one child, a daughter called Amelia, also known as Minnie, who married George Yorke Hubble 19 February 1890 in Johnston Memorial Congregational Church, (report here) and then died one year after her mother, in 1892.
 Silas married again the next year, 1893, to his cousin Alice, Edward Higham's widow.

 William Silas Pearse was born in Fremantle 21.05.1838 and died in England 30.12.1908.
 He married first Johannah Hawkes (1842-1891) and second Alice Higham, nee Glyde, widow of Edwin [Edward?].
 He was Chairman of the Fremantle Town Trust 1870-1871 and the Fremantle Town Council 1871-1872; Councillor 1873-1874; Member of the Legislative Council June 1872-February 1880, October 1884 to December 1890 and Member of the Legislative Assembly from December 1890 to May 1905.